-The trust carries out its purpose through the LLC, whose managers are the trustees of the trust.
-The LLC will enter into contracts (including a service agreement with each board member), pay compensation and other operating expenses of the board, and employ administrative staff to support the board's operations.
+The trust carries out its purpose through the LLC.
+The LLC will enter into contracts (including a service agreement with each board member), pay compensation and other operating expenses of the board, and the administration47 to support the board's operations.